-Sharing an assistant with other institutions can bring the benefits of having a native speaker in the classroom while minimising the cost.
+Sharing an assistant with other institutions can bring the benefits of having a speaker of a chosen modern language in the classroom while minimising the cost.
 It also means schools, colleges and universities can take part even if they can only offer a small number of hours per week.

 Sharing an assistant can also be an excellent way to forge links with other institutions.